 A free labor market provides workers with far more job security than any union-devised scheme.
 And what is that job security?
 In a place where “everybody has a job,” every worker knows they can find an alternative job within a very few weeks.
 And how do they know what they are worth?
 They read the classified ads in the newspapers.

-It used to worry me to note that the classified section of the newspaper appears to be the most popular reading material in my office until I realized that my staff are not planning to resign en masse; they’re merely checking their market value and keeping themselves aware of the alternatives available.
+It used to worry me to note that the classified section of the newspaper appeared to be the most popular reading material in my office until I realized that my staff are not planning to resign en masse; they’re merely checking their market value and keeping themselves aware of the alternatives available.
 In a free labor market, each employee is responsible for his or her own welfare.
 The alternative to some union or government “guarantee” of job security is the knowledge of his or her own self-worth in the marketplace, and that knowledge is freely and continually available from newspaper classifieds, employment agencies and, perhaps more importantly, discussions with friends and associates…the state of the job market is a continual topic of interest.

 Exploitation can of course occur under any system.
 The possibility of exploitation is far lower in a free labor market provided the law of contract is respected and redress for any grievance is available (to either party…the employer can also be subject to exploitation).
 A free labor market fosters employees’ psychological independence: the market “forces” them, as it were, to assume responsibility for achieving their own self-worth.
 Obviously, some people are more self-assertive than others; but the free market encourages the growth of self-assertiveness in all.

 Unionization, by contrast, is a reverse form of indentured servitude.
 Unions achieve power by government edict which suspends or modifies the law of contract between employers and employees.
 The “closed shop” enforces union membership as a prerequisite to employment in a particular industry or company, revoking the employer’s freedom to choose and the freedom of choice of all those who cannot get union membership.